YZhang469/UMN-mQGEE/README.md

 ## Custom functions

-The document functions.R lists all custom functions for Q-learning used in the simulation.
+The document functions.R lists all the custom functions used in the simulation.
 It does not produce any results.

-* The function `generateData.joint`
+* The function `generateData.joint` generates a data set, where the repeated-measures outcomes follow a multivariate normal distribution.
+This is equivalent to a conditional data generating mechanism with a unmeasured covariate.

 ## Simulation code